 Mmk, formaldehyde sounds familiar, it will help preserve us right?
 Nope, formaldehyde exposure can cause irritation of mucous membranes and eyes, a burning sensation in the throat, headaches, and difficulty breathing.
 It is also associated with the development of childhood asthma and a known human carcinogen.
-It is known to cause a number of cancers including leukemia and brain cancer.
+Further, it is known to cause a number of cancers including leukemia and brain cancer.
 These last two are more closely associated with those who have experienced workplace exposure to formaldehyde.
-Formaldehyde is also used in wood treatments and resins.
+Formaldehyde is also often used in wood treatments and resins.
 It can also off-gas from these products and did so infamously in a case occurring in 2006.
 Residents of the US Gulf Coast were displaced by Hurricanes Katrina and Rita and relocated to travel trailers and temporary homes.
 In these homes they reported nosebleeds, breathing difficulties, and headaches.
 Ok, formaldehyde is no good.

 Benzene in Foam Mattresses